MartinHelmut/number-generator/README.md

 You can use the `aleaRNGFactory` method to generate (pseudo) random numbers based an a seed (**default seed is** `1`).
 Every seed produces the same result for the created getter method.

-**Attention:** The default seed `1` should not be used!
+⚠️ **Attention:** The default seed `1` should not be used!
 It produces one duplicate at 4370 calls.
 This can be avoided by using a seed larger or equal to 2.
+Nevertheless, this is still included in the library to not break applications using the default behavior.

 #### Create a new random number generator

 First step is to [include the library](#install) functions you want to use in your application.
-If you only want to use the Alea implementation you can import it directly by:
+If you only want to use the Alea implementation you can import it directly:

 ```javascript
 const aleaRNGFactory = require("number-generator/lib/aleaRNGFactory");
 ```

 Now you can create a new generator by calling the function with a seed **equal or larger to 2**.
 The number `0`, float or negative numbers are not valid and will throw a `TypeError`.
+See the remark [at the beginning of this section](#random-numbers) on why to avoid 1 as a seed.

 ```javascript
 // Valid: